garciaalvaro/melonpan-block-post-list/README.txt

 == Description ==

 Block that displays a list of selected Posts and Custom post types.
-The block doesn't add any styles or scripts in the front-end.
+No stylesheets or scripts are added in the front-end.

 == Usage ==